april-knights/Legislature/Laws/11-102 Governmental Document Empowerment Act.md

 As an example of what the workflow would look like for proposing legislation:

 1. Fork/clone the repo to your own git repo.
-1. Create your bill in the Laws folder.
+1. Create your bill in the Acts folder.
 1. Enact, amend, or replease statutes as needed in the Statutes folder.
 1. Submit a pull request and announce in council as normal for the legislative process.

 ## Enactment
-This bill will take effect as soon as it passes the upper and lower councils.
+This act will take effect as soon as it passes the Upper Council and Lower Council and the Lower Council designates where the official repo is located.
 Future changes to further simplify or make statutes more intuitive should be expected, but there are no riders that automatically enact anything more than what is contained in this act.